nitin42/Tidings/README.md

 ## Current status

 You can check the app [here](http://tidings.netlify.com/).
 Its currently in development but I am repeatedly updating and fixing the issues.
-The target is to complete all the [these](#Goals) tasks to finally deploy the production ready build.
+The target is to complete all the below mention goals and to finally deploy the production ready build.

+## Goals
+- [ ] Server side rendering
+- [ ] Write tests
+- [ ] real-time updates
+- [ ] Offline-first

 ## Powered by